 - Select the Sign package check box to use the alias to sign the Android package.

-For example, to enable OpenSSL in your application, add the paths to the required
+Otherwise, you can manually add the paths to the required

 libcrypto.so libraries to the Additional Libraries field.